Lookout

 Denodo training courses provide expert data virtualization training for data professionals, including administrators, architects, and developers.

-If you are interested in Cache you should enroll the following course/s:
+If you are interested in Cache you should enroll in the following course/s:

-- Denodo Data Management: This course covers when and how Denodo can store data itself (Cache / Materialized tables / Temporary tables / Summaries) and how to manage that data (see the data, remove/invalidate data,...).
+- Mechanisms for Persisting Data with Denodo: This course covers when and how Denodo can store data itself (Cache / Materialized tables / Temporary tables / Summaries) and how to manage that data (see the data, remove/invalidate data,...).

-- Advanced Configuration of Denodo Views: This course covers all the advanced configuration options available in Denodo views including cache configuration.
+- Advanced Features of Denodo Views: This course covers the configuration options available in any Denodo view.

-- Denodo Performance Best Practices: This course will talk about the internal details of the Denodo Optimizer to learn how to maximize the performance of the queries executed in Denodo Platform.
+- Beyond Query Optimizer: A Journey into Query Optimization Excellence: This course will talk about the internal details of the Denodo Optimizer to learn how to maximize the performance of the queries executed in the Denodo Platform.

 Denodo Customers with active subscriptions have access to request Meet a Technical Advisory sessions.